mtth/layer2/README.md

 $ npm test
 ```

-Some tests currently require an active internet connection.
+Some tests require an active internet connection.